How East Main Vision Clinic found network freedom

 Planning network freedom: How East Main Vision Clinic prepared to go out-of-network

 It took nine months for the East Main Vision Clinic team to game out how their practice would operate out-of-network.
-And in that time they did some very important work that laid the foundation for increased revenue per patient and practice growth.
+And in that time they did some very important work that laid the foundation for increased revenue per exam and practice growth.

 It starts with realizing you're essentially starting a new practice.
 How you sell your services to patients, schedule appointments throughout the day and bill will all change.
 While the end result may be network freedom for your practice, you'll have to do some work to get there.